📘 Namirasoft Password Extension Guide

 -

-Sensitive (Yes/ No): This checkbox controls whether the User Name and Password fields are treated as sensitive data.
+Sensitive (Yes/ No): This checkbox controls whether the Entry Lines are treated as sensitive data.
 When enabled, these fields receive additional protection and are handled cautiously across the console and extension, helping prevent accidental exposure.

 -